symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 Defining the Form Type Extension
 --------------------------------

-Your first task will be to create the form type extension class.
-Let's call it ``ImageTypeExtension``.
+Your first task will be to create the form type extension class (called ``ImageTypeExtension`` in this article).
 By standard, form extensions usually live in the ``Form\Extension`` directory of one of your bundles.

 When creating a form type extension, you can either implement the :class:`Symfony\\Component\\Form\\FormTypeExtensionInterface` interface